-Roadhouse coconut cream pie recipe was recommended by my friend KAnn who adapted it from The Harry’s Roadhouse Cookbook.
-It’s very similar to Richard Sax’s Claremont Diner coconut cream pie, which is a lighter textured cream pie with a filling stiff enough to pile above the shell.
-You can make it in a 9 inch pie dish with a homemade crust or halve it and put the filling in a smaller dish..
-I halved the filling and blind baked a Cook’s Illustrated pastry crust in my Marinex 7-Inch Fluted Small Round Pie Pan.
+Harry’s Roadhouse Coconut Cream Pie was recommended by my friend KAnn who adapted it from The Harry’s Roadhouse Cookbook.
+It’s very similar to Richard Sax’s Claremont Diner coconut cream pie, a lighter textured cream pie with a filling stiff enough to pile above the shell.

 - 2 teaspoons gelatin

 - 1 large egg